 What is a good score in JEE Main 2026?
-With fierce competition and a total of 12,58136 in JEE-Main 2025 session 1, and 9,92,350 aspirants in session 2, knowing what constitutes a "good score in JEE Mains 2026" can make all the difference between your dream college and missed opportunities.
-Let’s decode the numbers and help you set realistic yet ambitious goals for the JEE Main 2026 exam.
-Read below for more.
+JEE Main aspirants preparing for the exam always look for what is a "good score in JEE Mains 2026".
+Why knowing it can make all the difference between your college and opportunities.
+Check the article for more.

 Explore colleges based on JEE Main